← All Guides beginner

 For RCP track (the foam tile most indoor tracks use), you want a softer compound.
 For smooth carpet, medium works well.
 For hardwood or linoleum, you’ll want something harder with more lateral bite.

 What to buy: Start with a mid-range compound from Kyosho or PN Racing.
 You don’t need to go deep on this yet — just get off the stock tires.
+When you’re ready to dial in compound by surface, the Tire Compound Guide breaks down the full tuning system.

 3. T-Plate Upgrade